Ad fraud tutorial series: What is click injection?

 Click injection is one of the many ways that app businesses can be affected by ad fraud.
 Here are a few strategies to help you detect ad fraud in a variety of forms, and protect your business from the costs of ad fraud.

-Even a cursory review of this list reveals that seriously addressing ad fraud on your own requires a significant investment of time and money.
+Even a cursory review of this list reveals that seriously addressing ad fraud on your own, including click injection, requires a significant investment of time and money.
 That’s one of the reasons why companies look to their attribution and analytics providers to carry much of the water.
 Fortunately, Singular clients are protected from many of the costs and hassles of ad fraud with an unsurpassed set of fraud detection and prevention capabilities.

 Singular offers an industry-leading fraud solutions that you can learn more about right here.
 For a capsule summary of some of the steps we take to detect and prevent ad fraud for our clients, read on.